doug16rogers/solitaire/README.md

 Ada Implementation of Bruce Schneier's Solitaire Encryption Algorithm
 =====================================================================

+See LICENSE for copyright and terms of use for these files.

-This repository file contains an Ada (ISO/IEC 8652:1995) implementation of the Solitaire encryption algorithm, designed by Bruce Schneier and described in Neal Stephenson's novel, _Cryptonomicon_.
+This repository contains an Ada (ISO/IEC 8652:1995) implementation of the Solitaire encryption algorithm as designed by Bruce Schneier and described in Neal Stephenson's novel, _Cryptonomicon_.
 See

   https://www.schneier.com/academic/solitaire/

-These files are Copyright (C) 1999-2018 by Jeffrey R. Carter and Doug Rogers.
-We grant permission for unlimited reproduction and distribution of these files provided that all files are unchanged and this copyright notice is included with all copies.
-Please send comments and error reports to jrcarter@acm.org.

 This implementation was originally tested with the GNAT 3.13p compiler on Windows 98 and with GNAT 3.13p on Linux/Pentium.
 Most recently it was tested